 You can register on this website as a Fellow.
 This will allow you access to Fellows only pages and information, and allow you to pay your subscriptions online.
 You will also receive a Fellows discount in the online shop.
 To register, please click on "Register Here" under "User Login" above.
 Follow Option A "Fellows Registration" and fill in the details when prompted, these will equate to the information you have provided to us when becoming a Fellow or subsequent changes we have been made aware of.
 If you cannot register as a Fellow for any reason please follow Option B "Non-Fellows Registration" and then contact us direct and we can upgrade your registration to a full Fellow.

 Once registered as a Fellow you can click on "Your Account" to access your "Order History" to view your purchase history or access any digital downloads purchased from the shop or click on "Your Subscription" to pay your subscription online.

 DIRECT DEBIT FORM AVAILABLE HERE - please complete and return to the office.

-From 1 July 2012 there is no entry fee and the first year of subscription is:
+From 1 December 2014 the first year of subscription is: